kihahu/dendron-notes/vault/books.tech.data-intensive-applications.ch7-transactions.md

 - very popular - deulat in Oracle 11g, PostgreSQL, SQL Server 2012 etc.
 - implementation
     - prevent dirty writes by row level locks
+    - prevent dirty reads: not by read locks, but by **keeping the old commited value and the new value set by the transaction that currently holds the write lock**.